Q-Minh/nihu/dox/tut_guiggiani_hypersingular.md

 Guiggiani's method  {#tut_guiggiani_theory}
 ==================

-Guiggiani presented a method for the accurate numerical evaluation of collocational hypersingular integrals.
+[Guiggiani][GuiggianiMethod] presented a method in 1992 for the accurate numerical evaluation of collocational hypersingular integrals.
-The original method has been published in 1992, and an important improvement has been published recently, in 2013.
+Recently, [Rong et al][RongMethod] published an improved version of the original generic algorithm.
+NiHu implements the improved version.

 The original formulation  {#tut_guiggiani_original}
 ------------------------